exyi/diplomka/diplomka/text/4-implementation-2-calculation.md

 ### Angle between bases forming a pair

 The second set of parameters requires determination of the base planes, represented as a translation vector and an orthonormal basis of the new coordinate system.
-It is important to note that we are looking for optimal plane by least squared Euclidean (L2) distance, instead of the distance along the Y coordinate.
+It is important to note that we are looking for the optimal plane by least squared Euclidean (L2) distance, instead of the distance along the Y coordinate.
 This makes the procedure more similar to Principal Component Analysis (PCA) or [Kabsch algorithm (_"RMSD alignment"_)](https://doi.org/10.1107/S0567739476001873) than to linear regression.
 The plane fitting implementation in @lst:code-calc-base-plane-fit uses [singular value decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition), a good explanation of [the math can be found on the StackExchange forum.](https://math.stackexchange.com/q/99317)
 The SVD decomposes a rectangular matrix into three matrices, the first of which is an orthogonal matrix.